 Source: “30% of Bulgarian pupils have taken some type of drugs: expert,” Focus News Agency, January 24, 2014.

-According to security services in the European Union, over 60 percent of the human trafficking victims in the EU between 2008 to 2010 were of European origins.
+According to criminal justice departments across the European Union, over 60 percent of the human trafficking victims in the EU between 2008 to 2010 were of European origins.

 During the three years, over 7,000 women and girls and over 2,000 men and boys from EU member states were identified as victims of human trafficking.
 By comparison, over 1,200 women and 94 males from Africa were identified as victims.